Deepak Chopra: Teaching and other roles

 Chopra serves as an adjunct professor in the marketing division at Columbia Business School.
 He serves as adjunct professor of executive programs at the Kellogg School of Management at Northwestern University.
 He participates annually as a lecturer at the Update in Internal Medicine event sponsored by Harvard Medical School and the Beth Israel Deaconess Medical Center.
 In 2016, Chopra was promoted from voluntary assistant clinical professor to voluntary full clinical professor at the University of California, San Diego in their Department of Family Medicine and Public Health.
 Robert Carroll writes of Chopra charging $25,000 per lecture, "giving spiritual advice while warning against the ill effects of materialism".

-Chopra founded the American Association for Ayurvedic Medicine (AAAM) and Maharishi AyurVeda Products International, though he later distanced himself from these organizations.
+Chopra founded the American Association of Ayurvedic Medicine (AAAM) and Maharishi AyurVeda Products International, though he later distanced himself from these organizations.
 Since 2004, he has been a board member of Men's Wearhouse, a men's clothing distributor.
 In 2005, Chopra was appointed as a senior scientist at The Gallup Organization.
 In 2006, he launched Virgin Comics with his son Gotham Chopra and entrepreneur Richard Branson.

 In 2009, Chopra founded the Chopra Foundation, a tax-exempt 501(c) organization that raises funds to promote and research alternative health.
 The Foundation sponsors annual Sages and Scientists conferences.
 He sits on the board of advisors of the National Ayurvedic Medical Association, an organization based in the United States.
 In July 2023, Chopra and the Foundation co-hosted an event entitled "We the Future" alongside Kenneth Cole.
 It explored the future of AI, and supported guiding AI from the outset to create positive disruption and to on a worldwide basis establish peace as the cornerstone of innovation.
 It featured as speakers real estate investor Craig Hatkoff on AI's application to innovation, disability rights activist Eddie Ndopu on AI and accessibility, astronaut Sian Proctor on AI and space, record producer Jerry Wonda on AI and music, and model and actress Gabriella Wright on AI and well-being.

 In 2012, Chopra joined the board of advisors for tech startup State.com, creating a browsable network of structured opinions.
 In 2014, Chopra founded ISHAR (Integrative Studies Historical Archive and Repository).
 In 2015, Chopra partnered with businessman Paul Tudor Jones II to found JUST Capital, a non-profit firm which ranks companies in terms of just business practices in an effort to promote economic justice.